westwind79/docs/development/rebranding/ui-kit-v2/how-to-use-it.md

 `--cdk-primary-800` is a CSS variable defined in `_root.scss`.
 It ensures that the color applied to `.my-block` remains consistent with the new design.
 These variables refer to specific color values that stay uniform across the back office, helping maintain design consistency.

-**Tip:** Always refer to `_root.scss` for the most up-to-date {{< extlink "https://github.com/PrestaShop/prestashop-ui-kit/blob/1c255d96d79c69e2d3e0dd1712f76379941c06bb/scss/_root.scss#L122" >}}list of available variables{{< /extlink >}}.
+**Tip:** Always refer to `_root.scss` for the most up-to-date <a href="https://github.com/PrestaShop/prestashop-ui-kit/blob/1c255d96d79c69e2d3e0dd1712f76379941c06bb/scss/_root.scss#L122" target="_blank">list of available variables</a>.
 This ensures you use the correct variables for your styling needs and that your design aligns with the latest updates.

 ## Using CSS variables with older versions